web-dl-tools/website/README.md

 - Apple Mac OS Yosemite 10.10.3+ or Microsoft Windows 10 Professional/Enterprise 64-bit
 - [Docker Desktop](https://www.docker.com/products/docker-desktop)

-On lower versions of Mac OS, Windows, or on Linux, the [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) can also be installed, although the Web DL API is not originally developed using this tools.
+On lower versions of Mac OS, Windows, or on Linux, the [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) can also be installed, although the Web DL Website is not originally developed using this tools.

 ### Runtime environment
 - Docker 18.09.2+